 Improvements in diesel engine technology allow modern automotive diesels to be quiet, powerful, and clean enough to meet California's emission standards.
 The introduction of ultra-low sulfur fuel in 2006 which is required in California by the Air Resources Board, opened the door for diesel engine control systems to advance and substantially reduce emissions, using technologies such as particulate filters and catalytic reduction systems.

-AvailabilitySeveral manufacturers are introducing diesel vehicles in California with more coming in the future.
+AvailabilitySeveral manufacturers have introduced diesel vehicles in California with more coming in the future.

 Because of the extra technology that goes into making diesels perform well on the road and comply with emissions standards, they can be an expensive option compared to similarly powerful gasoline engines.